is cash always king?

 The trend is set.
 Three out of four millennial employees prioritise experience over tangible goods, while 17% of millennials have also said they would like to have the opportunity to share their rewards with their teams at work.
 Workforce motivation and morale are indicators of a successful business environment – and experiential cinema rewards and incentives can nurture this professional outlook.

 Industries and organisations continue to lean on motivational rewards to inspire current and prospective audiences.
+This is especially true in times when staff need some extra motivation, reward and incentivisation - such as over the festive season.

 Non-cash incentives give people access to experiences that may otherwise sit outside of their budget restrictions.
 And cinema rewards incentives epitomise this.